 plan.
 Weight loss can be a struggle because of lifestyle, dietary habits, and lack of exercise.
 However, there are other factors that are seemingly out of a person’s control such as hormone imbalance.
 Here at Dynamic Health Center, we evaluate all possible contributing factors in order to help you meet your weight goals.

 Overweight and Obesity Statistics

-In the United States being overweight or obese has become a growing problem and worsening with each passing year.
+In the United States, being overweight or obese has become a growing problem that is worsening with each passing year.
 According to the Centers for Disease Control and Prevention (CDC), more than one-third (36.5%) of Americans are considered obese, and over 70% of Americans are considered either overweight or obese.

 |Less than 18.5||Underweight|

 |25 to <30||Overweight|

 |40 or Higher||Class 3 or Severe / Morbid Obesity|

 Medical weight loss is an integrative process for adults in need of weight loss assistance.
 It is individualized and may or may not include the following:

 - Exercise planning